 1. Complete application form

-Online in the Masaryk University information system (online form is active from 1 Feb-30 April for fall semester admission, and 1 Sept-30 Nov for spring semester admission: select Energy Security Programme) and fill in the application form in text file: ….
+Online in the Masaryk University information system (online form is active from 1 Feb-30 April for fall semester admission, and 1 Sept-30 Nov for spring semester admission: select Energy Policy Program) and fill in the application form in text file: ….

 2. Curriculum Vitae